 I Grow Stories, Not Plants

 If I were a farmer, I would starve.
-So far this year, my chives, oregano, and basil did well.
+So far this year, my chives, oregano, peppermint, and lavender are doing well.
 They must be hardy plants.
 I gave up growing tomato plants years ago because I would need an eight foot high fence to protect them from the deer.
 This year, deer ate the shoots of the allium bulbs I planted in the fall.

 However, deer are not my only problem.
 I have a brown thumb.
 Either there's too much shade or not enough.
 Either there's too much water or not enough.
 Maybe the soil is anemic and needs fertilizer or maybe I need to mulch.